YonghaoXu/SEANet/README.md

 ```

 * Test for Synthia to Cityscapes.
   - For evaluation on Synthia to Cityscapes case, please replace the `test_mIoU` function in `evaluation.py` with the `test_mIoU16` function.
 Besides, since there are only 16 categories in common, the codes for writing the segmentation maps parts need to be further modified.
-If you have any good implementation for this issue, please pull a request :)
+If you want to share your implementation for this issue, please pull a request :)

 ## Empirical Observations
 * Following the previous research setting in this task, we check the mIoU value on the target domain after every 500 iterations.
 A lower frequency for the checking would accelerate the network training, but may also miss the best performance.
 * A large `--attention_threshold` would be detrimental to the performance of the framework.
 Empirically, 0 to 0.3 is a suitable range for this parameter.

+## Multi-GPU Training
+* This repo is tested with a batch size of 1 using a single GPU.
+For a larger batch size with multi-GPU training, the codes may need to be modified.
+If you want to share your implementation for this issue, please pull a request :)